Welcome to Brighton Comedy Course.

 My name is Louise.
-I’m a Comedian, Writer and Communications Coach with over 20 years Comedy industry experience.
-I love coaching Stand up Comedy, Public Speaking and Creative Writing.
+I’m a Comedian, Communications Coach and Author of How to Be a Comedian and Smash Your First Gig.
+I have over 20 years Comedy industry experience and I love coaching Stand-up Comedy, Public Speaking and Creative Writing.
 I encourage people to find their own voice and natural style.

 You might not want to be a stand up comedian, you might just want a challenge (and it is that,) meet new people and have a laugh.
 At an absolute basic you’ll never fear Presentations and Public Speaking again, hell; you may even start to enjoy it!